spring-media/adsolutions-implementationReference/agency/teads_mediation_integration.md

 })(window, document, document.createElement('script'));
 ```

-Inside the passbackCall method we have to use to _tt_position to inject the appnexus noad.ja into the mediation frame so AST will trigger the passback.
+Inside the passbackCall method we have to use to _tt_position to inject the Xandr noad.ja into the mediation frame so AST will trigger the passback.